10 Tips for Staying Safe While Camping in the Wilderness

 9. Protect Yourself from Bugs

-Another essential safety thing to do when camping in the wilderness is to protect yourself from bugs using insect repellent.
+Another essential safety precaution when camping in the wilderness is to use insect repellent to protect yourself from bugs.

 Mosquitos can be annoying, especially at night, but they are not the only insects you should be worried about.

-Ticks are also a major problem, and you should inspect your body regularly and check even the areas you wouldn’t expect them to be hiding.
+Ticks are also a significant problem, and you should inspect your body regularly and check even the areas you wouldn’t expect them to be hiding.

-Wearing long clothes covering most parts of your body is a great way to protect yourself from insects, but you must also use a bug repellent that won’t dissolve in the water easily.
+Wearing long clothes that cover most parts of your body is a great way to protect yourself from insects, but you must also use a bug repellent that doesn’t dissolve in water quickly.

 Lastly, properly dispose of your food waste and seal all your containers to prevent ant infestations in your campsite.